 Memory estimate: 256 bytes, allocs estimate: 7.

-time (currently there are some issues about the detection of time cost and we are still working on that).
+and what is important here is the mean time (currently there are some issues about the detection of time cost and we are still working on that).

-opeartions between Tropical matrices will be overloaded.
+You can also use that in more complicated cases, when developing you own package, by using CuTropicalGEMM, the mul! opeartions between Tropical matrices will be overloaded.
 Here is an example to directly use this package to speed up the maximum independent set (MIS) problem.

 julia> using GenericTensorNetworks, GenericTensorNetworks.Graphs, CUDA, Random